allenai/satlas-super-resolution/README.md

 ### Data
 There are two training sets:
 - The full set (train_full_set), consisting of ~44million pairs from all locations where NAIP imagery was available between 2019-2020.
-- The urban set (train_urban_set), with ~1.2 million pairs from locations within a 5km radius of cities in the USA with a population >= 50k.
+- The urban set (train_urban_set), with ~1.1 million pairs from locations within a 5km radius of cities in the USA with a population >= 50k.
+There are 12 Sentinel-2 bands included in this set.

 The urban set (termed S2-NAIP) was used for all experiments in the paper, because we found the full set to be overwhelmed with monotonous landscapes.

 There are three val/test sets:
 - The validation set (val_set) consists of 8192 image pairs.
+There are 12 Sentinel-2 bands included in this set.
-- A small subset of this validation set (small_val_set) with 256 image pairs that are specifically from urban areas, which is useful for qualititive analysis.
+- A small subset of this validation set (small_val_set) with 256 image pairs that are specifically from urban areas, which is useful for qualititive analysis and faster validation.
 - A test set (test_set) containing eight 16x16 grids of Sentinel-2 tiles from interesting locations including Dry Tortugas National Park, Bolivia, France, South Africa, and Japan.